NYCPlanning/db-facilities-tmp/README.md

         docker exec -it facdb bash

+2. access postgres
         docker exec -it db bash

-1.1     psql -U postgres to access postgres
+        psql -U postgres to access postgres

-2. run any pipelines in etl from root directory:
+3. run any pipelines in etl from root directory:

         python  etl/example_data.py

-3. if you don't want to run it in an interative shell:
+4. if you don't want to run it in an interative shell:

         docker exec facdb etl/example_data.py